County Meath Ireland Landmarks and Attractions

 Dowth – Built over 5,000 years ago Dowth is known as the Fairy Mound of Darkness.
 The mound, which is the same size as Newgrange and Knowth, is estimated to have been constructed after both Newgrange and Knowth .
 Dowth unfortunately sustained some damage during an excavation in the mid 19th century and the tombs are not as awe inspiring as Newgrange and Knowth due to lower roofs and shorter passages.
 Dowth is the only of the 3 tombs that is not on the official tour from the Brú na Bóinne Visitor Centre.
 It can be found on the north bank of the River Boyne and visitors wanting to view Dowth can drive directly to the site, there is no public access to the 2 passages at Dowth but visitors will appreciate the significance and scale of the mound nonetheless.

-Navan, a market town in County Meath Ireland, is situated on the banks of the River Boyne and the town is among the largest towns in Ireland. and is the county town of County Meath.
-Navan is the county town of County Meath and the town has much to offer visitors with excellent shopping, a golf club, fishing, horse-riding and a variety of restaurants and pubs along with pretty riverside walks for visitors to enjoy.
+Navan, a market town in County Meath Ireland, is situated on the banks of the River Boyne and the town is among the largest towns in Ireland.
+It is also considered the county town of County Meath with much to offer visitors including excellent shopping, a local golf course, fishing, horse-riding and a variety of restaurants and pubs along with pretty riverside walks for visitors to enjoy.

 Trim town located on the River Boyne is one of Irelands Heritage Towns.
 The town has a visitor centre that offers an interesting multimedia exhibition telling the story of the history of Trim in County Meath Ireland.
 The visitor centre is also the first stop for visitors wishing to follow the towns heritage trail that takes in the dramatic Trim Castle along with several other historic sites around the town.